 - Keywords (D, L, M, P).
 List 3-5 comma-delimited words or phrases that will help locate the article in a search.

 - Background (D, L, M).
 The background section describes the experimental objectives and why they are important.
 This section will generally start by describing the big problem that the researchers are trying to solve, how they plan to go about doing this, and how the current experiment will support this process.
-In the case of Student Artwork, the background section describes the context and motivation for the artwork.
 Remember to cite all sources of information used here or elsewhere in the paper.
 See the Reference section for more details.

 - Systems Level (D).
 Design Papers should contain a section which describes the team’s solution in the context of the complete biological system.
 This section deals with how the system works as a whole.

 - Device Level (D).
 In Design Papers, the Device Level section addresses the key functional components of the system.
 Devices would include the engineered organisms and any functional pathways that are required for these organisms to perform their jobs.

 - Parts Level (D).
 The Parts Level section of a Design Paper shows how specific genetic components are to be combined to make the functional operons pathways described in the previous section.

 - Safety (D).
 Design Papers should also include a brief discussion about how the proposed system will be safely constructed, tested, and employed to avoid harm to the developers, users, community, and environment.

 - Materials and Methods (L).
 This section is designed to tell other researchers everything they need to know to reproduce the reported experiment.
 It accomplishes this by providing a brief but detailed description of the various procedures that were followed when conducting the reported experiments.
 It also details the materials that were used and often lists the supplier of these materials in parenthesis.
 The Materials and Methods section should also contain a subsection that details the team’s approaches to laboratory and environmental safety.